abhirathod95/travel-blog/src/blog/travel/2021-11-20/Iceland.md

 ##### **Day 6: Glaciers Galore**

 The next morning, we woke up to a fresh blanket of snow outside.
 Our hotel looked so striking against the white.
-AS we were leaving, we found a small waterfall next to our hotel to explore.
+As we were leaving, we found a small waterfall next to our hotel to explore.

 ```grid|2|
 ![Fosshotel Glacier Lagoon](../../../images/Iceland/Iceland_21.jpg)